isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

 This is just one idea of how you might use alternate icons to add some fun engagement to your app.
 It's important to note that Apple's documentation states that app icons should only be changed at the user's request.
 This functionality is brand new, so we don't yet have a clear picture of what will pass app review!

 **Jessy**
 It's a great time to experiment!
-A great use case that has already made it into the app store is theme personalization.
+A use case that has already made it into the app store is theme personalization.
 If you're a sportsball fan, there are some sportsball-related apps available that let you change the icon to represent your favorite team.

 **Catie**
 Personally, I prefer fancy hat easter eggs.